MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 While immutability can protect you from losing data indefinitely and making sure your data is protected from any tampering attempts, being able to restore recently deleted snapshots can help make sure that your recent snapshots can be restored, working well as an operational safeguard, with or without immutability.

-Azure Backup *(both Recovery Services Vaults and Backup Vaults)* contains enhanced soft delete functionality.
+Azure Backup *(Recovery Services Vaults and Backup Vaults)* contains enhanced soft delete functionality.

 1. To enable Soft Delete, navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Select **Properties**